top of page

 Norton Loop walk.

-Norton Loop walk.
-Norton is a village located in the Metropolitan Borough of Doncaster, South Yorkshire, in the north of England.
+Norton Loop walk 4.18mi Norton is a village located in the Metropolitan Borough of Doncaster, South Yorkshire, in the north of England.
 The history of Norton can be traced back to the Domesday Book of 1086, which mentions the village as being owned by Roger de Busli.
 The village has a long history of agriculture and was once a center for mining, with several coal pits located in the area during the 19th century.
-Norton is perhaps best known for its association with the famous racin
+Norton is perhaps best known for its association with the famous

 Michael Palmer